amirhosseinf79/PiXel-Inteligence/README.md

 		- Search your name genre
 		- etc...
 - ##### Get IP Engine
-	-Get your IP any time:
+	- Get your IP any time:
 		- what is my ip address
 		- whats my ip
 		- etc...